-- Mission
+- Mission 0

-- Course of Action developed determines the C2 structure
+- Course of Action developed determines the C2 structure 0

-- Available forces and capabilities
+- Available forces and capabilities 0

-- May be organized:
+- May be organized: 0

 - Geographically

-- By platform
+- By platform •

-- Functionally
+- Functionally •

 - Hybrid

 - Command Relationships: The specific command relationship will define the authority a Commander has over assigned or attached forces

-- o COCOM Unique to Combatant Commanders; non-transferable
+- COCOM Unique to Combatant Commanders: non-transferable 0

-- OPCON Organize commands and forces
+- OPCON Organize commands and forces 0

-- o TACON Local direction and control of movement/maneuver
+- TACON Local direction and control of movement/maneuver 0

-- Supported/supporting General, mutual, direct, close
+- Supported/supporting (General, mutual, direct, close) A support 0 relationship established by a common superior commander between subordinate commanders when one organization should aid, protect, complement, or sustain another force.
+The supported commander should ensure that the supporting commanders understand the assistance required.
+The supporting commanders will then provide the assistance needed, subject to a supporting commander's existing capabilities and other assigned tasks.